Javanese raids on Indochina

-Javanese raids on Indochina or the Shailendra's campaign on Indochina, was a military campaign launched by Shailendra dynasty of Java to captured most of strategic trade areas between Indochina and spreading their influences through Chenla and conquering them.
+Javanese raids on Indochina or the Shailendra's campaign on Indochina, were a military campaign launched by the Shailendra dynasty of Java to capture strategic trade areas in Indochina region and spread their influences through Chenla, and to conquer the area.

 Background

-According to Chinese citations, the Chenla splits into the two factions, Land Chenla and Water Chenla.
-By this actions, the Chenla suffered an epidemic situation and Shailendra dynasty also realized this situations.
-Many of the Javanese sailors who sailing in South China Sea seeing a big potential in the middle of chaos situation in Chenla, the Javanese ships always used the port in Chenla as their shelters and the Javanese sailors had an insight on the situation in Chenla which the informations are useful to the preparation of military campaign.
-When the Shailendra dynasty knowing about the situation by the reports of Javanese sailors about conditions in Water Chenla, the Shailendra launched an military campaign on Water Chenla.
+According to Chinese sources, Chenla splits into the two factions, Land Chenla and Water Chenla.
+As a result of these conditions, the Chenla suffered an epidemic situation, of which the Shailendra dynasty became aware of.

+Many Javanese sailors who sailed in South China Sea saw a huge potential in the middle of chaotic situation in Chenla, as the Javanese ships used the port in Chenla as their shelters frequently, allowing the Javanese sailors to gain an insight on the situation in Chenla, which the would be useful to the preparation of the upcoming military campaign.
+After the Shailendra dynasty received the reports in Water Chenla from the reports of Javanese sailor, the Shailendra decided to launch an military campaign on Water Chenla.